-During the waiting period, the candidate may reach out to you and provide compelling evidence of rehabilitation or other context that makes you reconsider your Adverse Action decision.
-If that’s the case, click Cancel Adverse Action (it’s located where Engage and Pre-Adverse Action previously were).
+During the waiting period, the candidate can contact you and provide compelling evidence of rehabilitation or other context that makes you reconsider your adverse action decision.
+If that’s the case, click Cancel adverse action (it’s located where Engage and Pre-adverse action previously were).

-Cancelling Adverse Action will cause the post-Adverse Action Notice not to be delivered to the candidate.
-After you cancel the Adverse Action, you can proceed to engage the candidate.
+Canceling adverse action will cause the post-adverse action notice not to be delivered to the candidate.
+After you cancel the adverse action, you can proceed to engage the candidate.

-Sometimes your Adverse Action Notices may be undeliverable due to a misspelled or incorrect email address provided by the candidate.
-Checkr will try 4 times over 24 hours to deliver the Adverse Action Notice, but if it cannot be delivered at that point, it will be considered undeliverable.
+Sometimes your adverse action notices might be undeliverable due to a misspelled or incorrect email address provided by the candidate.
+Checkr will try 4 times over 24 hours to deliver the adverse action notice, but if it cannot be delivered at that point, it will be considered undeliverable.

 For any notices that are undeliverable, correct the candidate’s email address to ensure that the required notices are properly delivered.